 Leapfrog Kindergarten is based at the heart of Sai Kung country park and makes the most out of its lush location.
 It is the only registered kindergarten in Hong Kong that has a Forest School Program in Early Years!
 Teaching is enriched through the Forest School Program and bilingual classes (English and Mandarin) and is based on the British Early Years Foundation Stage Curriculum.
 The kindergarten delivers its EYFS curriculum and Forest School program in a fun, creative, engaging way in their forest, playground, terrace garden, mud kitchens, and other stimulating outdoor areas.

 Mulberry House International Kindergarten:

-Mulberry House International Kindergarten offers Forrest School as part of their regular program as they firmly believe that it provides their students with opportunities to develop confidence and self-esteem through hands-on learning experiences in a natural environment.
+Mulberry House International Kindergarten offers Forest School as part of their regular program as they firmly believe that it provides their students with opportunities to develop confidence and self-esteem through hands-on learning experiences in a natural environment.
 Students will have the chance to explore and experience the natural world through practical activities which helps promote confidence, self-esteem, independence, and resilience.
 Outdoor learning develops knowledge and skills in ways that add value to children’s everyday experiences in the classroom.

 Forest School Sai Kung:

 Forest House International Waldorf School will follow the Waldorf curriculum and is an extension of the oh-so-popular preschool, Garden House Kindergarten in Clearwater Bay.
 The school focused on outdoor learning with kids taking regular adventures outside - farming, hiking, creating things from nature, and more.